MariaTikhonova/Resolved-tasks/README.md

-# _Resolved-tasks
+# _Solved-tasks
-Codewars and Hackerrank interesting resolved katas and tasks, .rb files only
+Codewars and Hackerrank interesting solved katas and tasks, .rb files only